 Diagon Alley: The Leaky Cauldron.

 Understand the Ride Lockers System

 For any thrill rides and some 3D/4D rides, you'll need to put your possessions in a park locker.
-The standard lockers are on the smaller side, consider this when deciding which bag or backpack to bring to the Wizarding World.
+The standard lockers are on the smaller side, consider this when deciding which bag to bring to the Wizarding World.
 The lockers are 14 in x 5.5 in x 16.9 in.
 For reference, a mini Hogwarts Loungefly backpack fit fine along with a gift bag and a few loose items.
 You’ll want to make sure to empty your pockets to store in the locker apart from your park tickets.